TITLE 68: PROFESSIONS AND OCCUPATIONS

-1) Variances for faculty with a graduate degree in a field other than nursing may be granted by the Division based on the following:
+1) Waivers for faculty with a graduate degree in a field other than nursing may be granted by the Division based on the following:

-2) Variances for faculty without a graduate degree will be granted based on the following:
+2) Waivers for faculty without a graduate degree will be granted based on the following:

-A) the faculty member is within one year of completion of the master's in nursing or the faculty member has completed a master's in another area or is enrolled in a doctoral degree in nursing program and has completed all coursework, excect for a dissertation/final project;
+A) The faculty member is within one year of completion of the master's in nursing or the faculty member has completed a master's in another area or is enrolled in a doctoral degree in nursing program and has completed all coursework, except for a dissertation/final project;

-3) A school that has received a variance must notify the Board of any changes related to that faculty member, including notification that the faculty member has received the graduate degree.
+3) A school that has received a waiver must notify the Board of any changes related to that faculty member, including notification that the faculty member has received the graduate degree.

 A program of registered professional nursing that uses the personnel of a clinical facility as preceptors to instruct the clinical experience must: